sceniccoder/The_Entity/README.md

 ---

+### Team Contributions

+- **Soorya Narayan:**  Originated the Tinderror concept, designed the core user journey, crafted Malayalam-English hybrid pickup lines, and defined the UI/UX low for a Tinder-style interface.

+**Aaron Varkey Mohan:** Developed the backend matching logic, implemented the error
+       detection engine for submitted code, and integrated real-time swipe-based matching functionality.

 **Tinderror** - Where bugs become features and errors lead to love! 💻💕

 *"Swipe right on someone who compiles your heart!"*